epfl-ada/ada-2021-project-adacadabra/README.md

 ### Goals:
 The project is divided into two main objectives:

+- Find the main characteristics of formal style
 - Find an appropriate method to classify the given quotes among formal and informal formulations.
 - Find relations between the use of informal language and some metadata (politic orientation, occupation of the speaker, age, ...).

 ### Motivations:
 The idea for this project was born out of a general observation by a member of the group: the interview or newspaper archives give the impression that the language used was more formal than the one used today (**à changer suivant notre amorce**).
 In other words, the language is in constant evolution and the usage of colloquial language appears more and more frequently in the public debate.
 For example, the speech of Donald Trump during the two latest US electoral campaigns is based on massive utilization of slang words and expressions, as it can be seen in the [nicknames he regularly gave to his opponents](https://en.wikipedia.org/wiki/List_of_nicknames_used_by_Donald_Trump) (like "Sleppy Joe" or "Crazy Hillary").

 Additionally, studies on the subject of formal/informal formulation detection were not well studied.
 Given this intuition, informal language seems to be an interesting subject to focus on but it comes with the main dilemma: how to easily detect the use of colloquial language and find appropriate criteria that characterize it?
-The researches on [Learning to Classify Documents According to Formal and Informal Style](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.364.4671&rep=rep1&type=pdf) (F.Sheikha, D.Inkpen 2012) can be taken as a guideline to approach the goal of this little study.
+A researche study on learning how to classify documents according to formal and informal style (F.Sheikha, D.Inkpen 2012)(https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.364.4671&rep=rep1&type=pdf) can be taken as a guideline to guide us in achieving the distinction of these two styles.

 The final goal is to exploit the large number of quotations contained in the Quotebank dataset seems to profit from the great opportunity of having a general overview on these aspects.
 <hr>